mittelmark/microemacs/README.md

 You can then start  either the  terminal  version with the command `me arguments` or the X11/Windows version with `me -w arguments`.

+The script might be easily adapted to MacOS but we can't currently test this.

 ## Compilation